Meadowlands station

 Meadowlands station (also known as Meadowlands Sports Complex station) is a New Jersey Transit train station that is the western terminus for the Meadowlands Rail Line located at the Meadowlands Sports Complex in East Rutherford, New Jersey.

 The station is situated equidistant between Meadowlands Racetrack, Meadowlands Arena, American Dream and MetLife Stadium to which there is a direct aerial connection.
 There is one island platform and one side platform each approximately 950 ft in length and have an enclosed passenger overpass, which provides an accessible connection.

-NJ Transit operates the BetMGM Meadowlands Rail Line to the station for stadium events when 50,000 or more attendees are expected.
+NJ Transit operates the Doordash Meadowlands Rail Line to the station for stadium events when 50,000 or more attendees are expected.
 Despite the opening of American Dream in 2019, the station is not yet operating daily.
 NJ Transit says daily service may begin "once the rail system is resilient enough that doing so won’t adversely affect NJ Transit commuters".

 On September 14, 2022, NJ Transit entered into a naming rights agreement with BetMGM, a sports betting company owned by MGM Resorts International, to rename the rail line for $3 million over the next 3 years.
+In September 2025, the contract expired, and, after once again operating with no sponsor, and minimal "décor", the line's logo was changed in 2026 to reference that year's FIFA World Cup.
+In June 2026, the line was renamed to the "Doordash Meadowlands Rail Line" through June 2027, as part of a new partnership with Doordash.